joobn72/microservices/patterns/apigateway.md

 Using an API gateway has the following benefits:

 * Insulates the clients from how the application is partitioned into microservices
+* Insulates the clients from the problem of determining the locations of service instances
 * Provides the optimal API for each client
-* Simplifies the client by moving logic for calling multiple services from the client to API gateway
 * Reduces the number of requests/roundtrips.
 For example, the API gateway enables clients to retrieve data from multiple services with a single round-trip.
 Fewer requests also means less overhead and improves the user experience.
 An API gateway is essential for mobile applications.
+* Simplifies the client by moving logic for calling multiple services from the client to API gateway

 The API gateway pattern has some drawbacks: